lukiss/SCSCC/README.md

 * No SC3Plugins, it should run on a vanilla SuperCollider with default settings.
 * If the numWireBufs or blockSize of the server needs to be altered it should be set in the program.
+* If you can improve on the code, please do!